runmat-org/runmat/README.md

 -   🪐 **Full Jupyter Kernel Integration**: RustMat works as a first-class Jupyter kernel, allowing you to run MATLAB/Octave code in JupyterLab and Jupyter Notebooks with full support for plotting and interactive widgets.
 -   ⚡ **Instant Startup with Snapshots**: We've eliminated slow startup times.
 The `rustmat-snapshot` system pre-compiles the entire standard library into a binary blob that can be memory-mapped at launch, providing a near-instantaneous REPL and kernel startup.
 -   🛡️ **Memory Safe & Concurrent**: Built in Rust, RustMat guarantees memory safety, eliminating entire classes of bugs.
 Its generational garbage collector is designed for the demands of numerical computing, efficiently managing memory for large matrices and temporary objects.
--   兼容 **MATLAB/Octave Compatibility**: The parser and runtime are designed to be highly compatible with existing MATLAB and GNU Octave scripts, making it easy to migrate your existing codebase.
+-   📄 **MATLAB/Octave Compatibility**: The parser and runtime are designed to be highly compatible with existing MATLAB and GNU Octave scripts, making it easy to migrate your existing codebase.
 -   🔧 **Extensible Standard Library**: Adding new high-performance functions is trivial.
 Simply write a standard Rust function and add a `#[runtime_builtin]` macro.
 The runtime handles the rest, making it easy to extend RustMat with your own custom, high-performance code.

 ## 🏁 Getting Started